comet-ml/opik/README.md

 <br>

 ## 🛠️ Installation
+Opik is available as a fully open source local installation or using Comet.com as a hosted solution.
 The easiest way to get started with Opik is by creating a free Comet account at [comet.com](https://www.comet.com/signup?from=llm?utm_source=opik&utm_medium=github&utm_content=install).

 If you'd like to self-host Opik, you can do so by cloning the repository and starting the platform using Docker Compose: